 “After the age 70 ½ you’re mandated by the federal government to take a Required Mandatory Distribution out of your IRA account, a certain percentage each year, and it increases as you age,” Hill explained.
 “It would be counted as taxable income if I deposited the yearly distributions or I can make QCD’s, which transfers money directly from the IRA to LC.
 Using this approach, we do not pay taxes on the distribution because we don’t actually receive the money.”

 Most recently, the Hills worked with the Louisiana Baptist Foundation and established a charitable gift annuity with LC as the beneficiary.

-Jeff Steed, the executive director of the Louisiana Baptist Foundation, said gifts like that of the Hills provide a two-fold benefit by benefitting the donor and investing in a ministry like Louisiana College that advances the cause of Christ.
+Jeff Steed, the executive director of the Louisiana Baptist Foundation, said gifts like that of the Hills provide a two-fold benefit by benefitting the donor and investing in a ministry like Louisiana Christian University that advances the cause of Christ.

-“Don and Terry Hill have established a charitable gift annuity that will provide retirement income to them and then benefit the tremendous work of Louisiana College by impacting the lives of many students,” Steed said.
+“Don and Terry Hill have established a charitable gift annuity that will provide retirement income to them and then benefit the tremendous work of Louisiana Christian University by impacting the lives of many students,” Steed said.

 Steed said it has been a blessing for the Foundation to work with such forward-thinking individuals.